mswertz/mswertz.gihub.io/get.md

 The complete source code of MOLGENIS is open source available at [Github](http://github.com/molgenis/molgenis)

 You can find developer documentation as part of the [Manual](https://molgenis.gitbooks.io)

+We are always happy to hear about your experience with MOLGENIS and suggestions for improvement.
+Please, help us to improve MOLGENIS and send your feedback and ideas to: ..